 It is easy to find the top Michelin rated restaurants in any city or to get a laundry list of restaurants that has your head spinning.
 But it is much harder to find the smaller, more casual Bistro type places, with great food and service.
-But if you do want to try one of the luxury restaurants I would recommend:
+A sampling of our favorites:

 - Les Bouquinistes – Chef Cuy Savoy creates a warm atmosphere in his contemporary restaurant, with a creative menu, and prices that won’t break the bank (on the left bank with amazing views of the Seine and Notre-Dame).

 - Pavillon Ledoyen – Chef Yannick Alleno’s restaurant is touted the most innovative in Paris.
 He has recently introduced a scalled down menu for lunch for 72 euros.

 - Le Cinq – Alain Ducasse’s three star restaurant at the Four Seasons George V hotel.
 Don’t miss the after-dinner cart filled with small sweets.

 - Le Villaret – best restaurant we went to on our trip last year – a combo of traditional and imaginative contemporary cooking – wonderful food & service, 13 Rue Ternaux, +33 1 43 57 89 76